 It is no wonder that artists over the ages have tried to capture this moment, trying to help us to stop and stare at the picture of that moment when Jesus offered the bread and the wine to all who would accept and share in his grace.
 The images of that moment cannot be adequately captured on canvas, on film, on DVD, but they can be recreated in our minds as we participate in the sacrament.
 Let yourself be transported in the moment of sharing back to that guest room, with the air hanging thick with the tension of Jesus' announcement of betrayal.
 Let yourself be enveloped by the night sounds, the smells of burning lamps and fresh bread and hearty wine and figs and dust.
 Let yourself be enveloped also by the overwhelming love of God incarnated in your host at the table, offering not just bread and wine but life and life everlasting, not for anything you have done but simply because you are there, accepting.
 As you taste the bread, taste the possibilities offered by God for sharing, for fulfilling, for loving.
 As you drink the wine, feel the life pour into you, life pulsing with the tang of joy and the saltiness of tears.
 This is the moment of connection with God - savour it with all your being.

-Finally, just as in that closing scene, we too will sing the hymn and head out to climb the mountain.
+Finally, just as the disciples did in that closing scene, we too will sing the hymn and head out to climb the mountain.
 The supper cannot last forever, although the celebrating and reenactment of it will.
 That special moment comes, and goes, and we return to our time and place, refreshed, reenergized, recommitted to not only follow Christ but to proclaim our allegiance by displaying his love.
 Our allegiance and faith is not perfect.
 We will, like the disciples, trip and stumble, but like them we will also live out our lives in the security and peace of being covered by the new covenant in Christ.
-All thanks be to God for His gift of life in Christ Jesus, our Lord.
+So, let us enter into the picture, gather around the table, and give all thanks to God for His gift of life in Christ Jesus, our Lord.